Skip to contents

 file <- create_question_csv(file = tempfile(fileext = '.csv'))

-The content of the file is shown below.
+The content of the file for the simple style is shown below.

 "type","question","image","image_alt","answer","a_1","a_2","a_3"

-Below is the content of a csv file included in this package.
+Below is the content of a CSV file included in this package for the simple style in table format.

 Once available, we can generate all the questions using the define_questions_from_csv() function, as shown below.